neos/neos-development-collection/Neos.Neos/Documentation/Contribute/Documentation/Documentation.rst

 How it works
 ============

+Our documentation is managed in a Neos instance at https://docs.neos.io/

-We use Read The Docs (http://neos.readthedocs.org) to host the documentation for Neos.
+We use Read The Docs (http://neos.readthedocs.org) to host the versionized API documentation for Neos.

 This service listens for commits on Github and automatically builds the documentation for all branches.